Pattern Recognition: Book Review

 There have been various rumours of a movie version of Pattern Recognition, but none has emerged so far.

-If you’d like to discuss anything in my Pattern Recognition review, please email me.
+If you’d like to discuss anything in my Pattern Recognition by William Gibson review, please email me.
 Otherwise, please feel free to share it using the buttons below.